Lithuania: Lithuanian language

-The Lithuanian language (lietuvių kalba) is the official state language of Lithuania and is recognized as one of the official languages of the European Union.
-There are about 2.96 million native Lithuanian speakers in Lithuania and about 0.2 million abroad.
+The Lithuanian language (lietuvių kalba) is recognized as one of the official languages of the European Union.
+There are about 2.96 million native Lithuanian speakers in Lithuania and about 200,000 abroad.
 Lithuanian is a Baltic language, closely related to Latvian, although they are not mutually intelligible.
 It is written in an adapted version of the Roman script.
 Lithuanian is believed to be the linguistically most conservative living Indo-European tongue, retaining many features of Proto Indo-European.
 Lithuanian language studies are important for comparative linguistics and for reconstruction of Proto-Indo-European language.
-Lithuanian was studied by linguists such as Franz Bopp, August Schleicher, Adalbert Bezzenberger, Louis Hjelmslev, Ferdinand de Saussure, Winfred P. Lehmann, Vladimir Toporov and others.

-There are two main dialects of the Lithuanian language: Aukštaitian dialect and Samogitian dialect.
+There are two main dialects: Aukštaitian dialect and Samogitian dialect.
 Aukštaitian dialect is mainly used in the central, southern and eastern parts of Lithuania while Samogitian dialect is used in the western part of the country.
-The Samogitian dialect also has many completely different words and is even considered a separate language by some linguists.
-Nowadays, the distinguishing feature between the two main Lithuanian dialects is the unequal pronunciation of accented and unaccented two-vowels uo and ie.
+The Samogitian dialect has many completely different words and is even considered a separate language by some linguists.
+Nowadays, the distinguishing feature between the two dialects is the unequal pronunciation of accented and unaccented two-vowels uo and ie.

 The groundwork for written Lithuanian was laid in 16th and 17th centuries by Lithuanian noblemen and scholars, who promoted Lithuanian language, created dictionaries and published books – Mikalojus Daukša, Stanislovas Rapolionis, Abraomas Kulvietis, Jonas Bretkūnas, Martynas Mažvydas, Konstantinas Sirvydas, Simonas Vaišnoras-Varniškis.

 The first grammar book of the Lithuanian language Grammatica Litvanica was published in Latin in 1653 by Danielius Kleinas.

 Jonas Jablonskis' works and activities are especially important for the Lithuanian literature moving from the use of dialects to a standard Lithuanian language.
 The linguistic material which he collected was published in the 20 volumes of Academic Dictionary of Lithuanian and is still being used in research and in editing of texts and books.
 He also introduced the letter ū into Lithuanian writing.